bubu93200/MIT/README.md

 //  as published by the Free Software Foundation and appearing in
 //  the file LICENCE.GPL
 //=============================================================================
+The original program was a plugin for musescore 2.0

+I modified files to improve program and to be compatible with musescore 3.6

 This (probably linux-only) plugin (for MuseScore 2.0) takes input from a MIDI instrument and colors notes while you play from blue (note and rhythm are perfect) to red (bad note or bad rhythm).